==============================

 May 11th 06 notes

 FR.
-CASEY: Sr. Delia was on WL 102 on Friday evening last May 5th giving a talk on Fr Casey PP Abbeyfeale who died December 1907, next March it is planned to hold a special commemoration in his honour, publish a book and invite relations of Fr.
-Casey to Abbeyfeale.
+CASEY: Sr. Delia was on WL 102 on Friday evening last May 5th giving a talk on Fr Casey PP Abbeyfeale who died December 1907, next March it is planned to hold a special commemoration in his

 BOOK on the history of St Ita written by James Dumphy is now available.
 St Ita who was born in Co Waterford in 475 and died at Killeedy, Co Limerick aged 80 years.